theLauA/cacraus/README.md

 - After some researching, I decide to make a grid-like format to display the pictures and texts in storypage, which takes longer than I have expected.

 - I do some adjust with the font and title for every page, and realize my gramma is over the place in this little README.
 Going to put this website live on CACRAUS.ORG

+- It is live on CACRAUS.ORG and CACRAUS.COM is linked to CACRAUS.ORG